Bryant gallops home, Cubs rally in 8th, edge Cardinals 3-2

-Kris Bryant galloped home from first base on Anthony Rizzo's bloop double, capping a three-run rally in the eighth inning that sent the Chicago Cubs over the St. Louis Cardinals 3-2 Saturday in the ever-tightening NL Central race.
+Bryant raced home from first base on Anthony Rizzo's bloop double, capping a three-run rally in the eighth inning that sent the Chicago Cubs over the St. Louis Cardinals 3-2 Saturday in the ever-tightening NL Central race.

+Bryant also had a tying, broken-bat single during the comeback.
+The reigning NL MVP hurt his left pinkie on Wednesday and Cubs manager Joe Maddon considered him unlikely to play this game after the injury kept him out of Friday's 11-4 loss to the Cardinals.

+"KB being able to play was the difference in today's game," Maddon said.
+"The combination of the hit and his speed, I don't think anybody else scores on that.
+Maybe Jason (Heyward), possibly.
+Happer (Ian Happ), possibly.
+But KB is such a good baserunner.
+He had it in his head the moment the ball was hit."

 After Paul DeJong and Randal Grichuk hit two-out homers off Lester for a 2-0 lead, the Cubs came back.